Health Indicator Report of Breastfeeding (Ever)

 DefinitionPercentage of infants ever breastfed (or received breast milk at birth).

-NumeratorNumber of infants born during calendar year ever fed breast milk; number of mothers reporting breastfeeding their infant in hospital.
+NumeratorNumber of infants born during calendar year ever fed breast milk; number of mothers reporting breastfeeding their infant in the hospital.

 Healthy People Objective MICH-21.1:Increase the proportion of infants who are ever breastfed